matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 **1. Which database service can scale to higher database sizes?**

-- Cloud Spanner.
+- Cloud Spanner

 **2. Which database service presents a MySQL or PostgreSQL interface to clients?**

-- Cloud SQL.
+- Cloud SQL

 **3. Which database service offers transactional consistency at global scale?**

-- Cloud Spanner.
+- Cloud Spanner

 ### Cloud Datastore